parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 The article itself can be accessed quite through the `{{ content }}` template tag.

-To see this in action, `make build` your website and open `public/hello-world.html`.
+To see this in action, `npm start` your website and open `public/hello-world.html`.
 You should see this:

 ```
 <!DOCTYPE html>